Dare-marvel/Expense-Tracker-Application-using-React/README.md

 # Visit the Website here:
 ### [Click here](https://dare-marvel.github.io/Expense-Tracker-Application-using-React/)

+## Project Setup
+* Download the zip file and extract it in a folder of your choice OR Run git clone <repository url>
+* Navigate to the directory where the project is located and run `npm install`
+* After the required packages are installed , run `npm start` and you can view the project on localhost

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).